dbdraganov93/DI-Crawling-Tool/README.md

 Restart the worker whenever you deploy new code so it picks up the latest changes.

+When using the bundled Docker environment, the `dicrawler_worker` service already waits for MySQL, installs Composer dependencies, ensures the Flipify schema exists, sets up the Messenger transports, and simultaneously runs both the Flipify queue consumer and the legacy `app:shopfully:worker` loop via `docker/worker/start.sh`.

 # MySQL Setup on Ubuntu

 This guide provides steps to install, secure, and configure a MySQL database on Ubuntu, including creating a UTF8 `diCrawlers` database and a dedicated user.